 How do I choose the right sweeper for my flight line?

 Properly evaluating and understanding the specific challenges facing your facility is critical to choosing the right solution.
 This is because there is no “one size fits all” single best technology for sweeping foreign object debris (FOD) from broad airport surface areas such as runways, taxiways, ramps and aprons, in all circumstances.

 So, instead of looking for the best sweeper available, focus instead on acquiring the most appropriate solution for your specific FOD control program.

 A high-traffic military airfield in a windy, arid climate with a 24-hour operations schedule and a large force of available manpower will have needs and resources very different from a mid-traffic municipal airport in a temperate climate near a wildlife refuge with a 12-hour operations schedule and limited manpower.

-When shopping for an airport sweeper, questions to ask include:
+When comparing airport sweepers, questions to ask include: